pytest-dev/pytest-play/README.rst

 .. image:: https://codecov.io/gh/pytest-dev/pytest-play/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/pytest-dev/pytest-play

-``pytest-play`` is a pytest_ plugin that let you **play** a json file describing some actions and assertions.
+``pytest-play`` is a pytest_ plugin that let you **play** a YAML_ file (e.g., `test_login.yml`) describing some actions and assertions.
 You can extend ``pytest-play`` with your own commands thanks to its pluggable architecture.
+So ``pytest-play`` is not yet another testing framework again: it only extends the pytest_ framework with another paradigm.

 See at the bottom of the page the third party plugins that extends ``pytest-play``:

 * `Third party pytest-play plugins`_

-There are several testing frameworks.
+There are several testing frameworks or automation tools.
 Sometimes they address just one single area testing needs: API testing only, UI testing only and so on.
 It could be fine if you are testing a web only application like a CMS but if you are dealing with a live IoT application you might need to simulate some device activities while testing your reactive UI (eg: last positions or alarms updates), make some cross level checks (not only check the UI but also API for example), quickly create some preconditions or contents needed by your UI scenarios for reactive applications (I am on the assets page, there is not asset X, you create an asset X, the asset X automatically appears in your asset listing), pure API testing (HTTP actions, assertions on response and database storage layer),